Hazard Mitigation

 Why is hazard mitigation important for counties and municipalities?

-• Protect public safety and prevent loss of life and injury.
+• Protect and prevent loss of life and injury.

 • Reduce harm to existing and future development.

-• Maintain community continuity and strengthen the social connections that are essential for recovery.
+• Maintain community continuity and strengthen the social connections essential for recovery.

 • Prevent damage to your community’s unique economic, cultural, and environmental assets.

-• Minimize operational downtime and accelerate recovery of government and business after disasters.
+• Minimize operational downtime and accelerate government and business recovery after disasters.

-• Reduce the costs of disaster response and recovery and the exposure to risk for first responders.
+• Reduce the costs of disaster response and recovery and the risks for first responders.

-• Help accomplish other community objectives, such as capital improvements, infrastructure protection, open space preservation, and economic resiliency.
+• Help achieve other community objectives, such as capital improvements, infrastructure protection, open space preservation, and economic resiliency.

 How do Weld County and its jurisdictions benefit from this type of planning?